Free tenant lawyer near you.

 There are strict income and/or age requirements when it comes to receiving legal services for free.
-There can be eviction defense assistance given to senior citizens (regardless of their income levels) or very low income tenants.
-A lawyer can also represent someone that is being discriminated against, or they help tenants that live in unsafe housing that will not pass an inspection.
+There can be eviction defense assistance given to senior citizens (regardless of their income levels) or free consultations given to very low income tenants.
+An eviction lawyer can also represent someone that is being discriminated against, or they help tenants that live in unsafe housing that will not pass an inspection.

 Generally the applicant needs to be living near (or close to) federal government established poverty levels and have a formal eviction notice in their possession.
 Or they need to meet other criteria set by their local non-profit law firm.
 While there may be some exceptions made by a lawyer, those are the general guidelines in place.

 The renter must also be faced with a civil issue.
 If the eviction is caused by a criminal act, then an attorney will not defend that tenant or they will not give a consultation.
 It is estimated that as many as 60 million Americans may qualify for free or low cost legal aid, and this will also of course include millions of tenants that rent their home from a landlord or apartment community.

-If the tenant is qualified for free eviction assistance from an attorney, there are only certain types of cases that will be covered.
+If the tenant is qualified for free eviction assistance or a consultation from an attorney near them, there are only certain types of cases that will be covered.
 First and foremost the housing issue needs to be civil.
 This means that it can't involve some type of criminal charge or something that is outside the range of a typical housing issue.

 The tenant lawyer will ensure that the landlord followed the laws of the state in question.
 Each and every municipality has different rules and regulations in place.
 Most of them are intended to protect the tenant from an illegal eviction.
 Some examples of the laws may be as follows, but check with an attorney near you in your municipality to get the latest information for your state.